Stringos

 Stringos (Στρίγκος) is a village and a community in the municipal unit of Tegea, Arcadia, Greece.
 It is situated in the plain of Tripoli, at 650 m above sea level.
-In 2011, it had a population of 123 for the village, and 210 for the community, which includes the village Demiri.
+The community includes the village Demiri.
 Stringos is 1 km west of Kerasitsa and 7 km southeast of Tripoli.
 The Greek National Road 39/E961 (Tripoli – Sparta – Gytheio) passes east of the village.